NicoJuicy/poc-micro-service/README.md

 But the gateway won't redirect to the path to notes ( it will go to contacts).

-2. Frontend only gets the list/notes and is dirty :)
+2. Frontend only gets the list/notes and is dirty :), used it to test RazorPages quickly

 3. TagService / SchedulerService / Multitenancy is not implemented.
 The concepts are here though.